 Compact Fluorescent Light Bulbs (CFLs) can reduce lighting costs by 75% and last up to 10 times longer than standard incandescent light bulbs.
 For other lighting needs, consider using LED lights, which are 90% more efficient than standard lights.

 - View our guide: Compact Fluorescent Light Bulbs

 When buying new appliances, the EnerGuide label will tell you how much energy they consume.
 The lower the EnerGuide number, the less energy the appliance uses.
 Appliances with the ENERGYSTAR® label are the most energy efficient.

 Add insulation to exposed hot water pipes to reduce heat loss as water travels from your hot water tank to your taps.

-Installing a water-saver flush kit on yout toilet can save thousands of litres of water per year.
-You can also replace large-volume toilets with units that only use six litres or less per flush.
-A low-flow showerhead can significantly reduce water use when showering.
+You can replace large-volume toilets with units that only use six litres or less per flush.
+A low-flow showerhead can also significantly reduce water use when showering.

 Learn more about water efficient fixtures, water leak and tap repairs - visit indoor water conservation.